 1. A miniature universe in your belly

-Forget the sterile view of your body: it's home to a teeming galaxy of bacteria, viruses, and fungi.
-We talk about microbiota when they group together in communities: nose, mouth, skin, genitals... and especially the intestine.
-Together, these micro-inhabitants weigh up to 2 kg , or the weight of a large brain!
+Forget the sterile vision of your body : it houses a teeming galaxy of bacteria, viruses and fungi.
+We are talking about microbiota when they come together in communities : nose, mouth, skin, genitals… and especially intestine.
+Together, these micro-inhabitants weigh up to 2 kg, or the weight of a large brain !

 2. Focus on the intestinal microbiota

-Nearly 80% of our microbes live in the digestive tract.
-Hundreds of species are found there, which together constitute a veritable metabolic organ: fermentation of fiber, production of vitamins, modulation of immunity... and more.
+Next to 80 % of our microbes live in the digestive tract.
+Hundreds of species are found there, which together constitute a true metabolic organ. : fermentation of fibers, production of vitamins, modulation of immunity… Nothing less.

-The term "bacteria" often brings to mind infections.
-In reality, most of them serve us well: each species has a specific talent, and diversity ensures the strength of the whole.
-The broader the range of species, the more effective the cooperation.
+The term " bacterium » often brings to mind infections.
+In reality, most of them are helpful to us. : each species has a specific talent and diversity ensures the solidity of the whole.
+The wider the range of species, the more effective the cooperation.

 4. Balance, the key to healthy flora

-When "good" bacteria decline, pathogens gain ground, or diversity drops, it's dysbiosis .
-Poor digestion, inflammation, metabolic disorders... the imbalance ends up having repercussions everywhere.
+When “good” bacteria decline, pathogens gain ground, or diversity drops, it’s the dysbiosis.
+Capricious digestion, inflammation, metabolic disorders… the imbalance ends up having repercussions everywhere.

 5. How modern life weakens our flora